 Furniture that actually makes you want to spend evenings in here.

-Upgraded mattress in the master suite
+Upgraded queen mattress in the master suite

-Twin recliners in the living area
+Movie theater recliners in the living area

 Washer/dryer combo on board